 Paper cut artwork is so fragile – truly like moth wings or lacewings.
 I love that each original cutting can be printed on note cards, T-shirts, tote bags, you name it.
 I can add to the designs however I like, I can repeat them to create patterns, or change the transparency, etc.

-I’m no perfectionist so anything I create has ragged edges- even my hair, my nail polish, my boots – they’re all scruffy & well-loved.
+Everything I create has ragged edges – even my hair, my nail polish, my boots – they’re all scruffy & well-loved.
 As Japanese tattoo artists do, I leave part of my designs unfinished – to pronounce my humility and human fallibility.
-I’m a huge fan of wabi-sabi philosophy.